 What do workers need to know about registering?

-- We give information about how to register on our registration pages.
+- we give information about how to register on our registration pages.

 Everyone who is registered needs to renew their registration every three years.
-To do this, they will need to apply to renew through their SCWonline account and give evidence of post-registration training and learning (PRTL).
+To do this, they will need to apply to renew through SCWonline and give evidence of post-registration training and learning (PRTL).

 What ongoing learning and development will they need?

 You will need to make sure your workforce have the knowledge, understanding and skills they need to deliver the service’s statement of purpose.
-These will need to be recorded so that workers can give evidence of their post-registration training and learning also known as PRTL.
+These will need to be recorded so workers can give evidence of their post-registration training and learning also known as PRTL.